ibm-cloud-docs/FileStorage/provisioning-file-storage.md

      | 10,000 - 12,000 | 1,000 - 48,000 |
      {: caption="Table 1.
 Available IOPS based on volume size" caption-side="bottom"}

-7. On the right, review your order summary, and apply your Promo Code if you have one.
+7. In the side panel, review your order summary, and apply your Promo Code if you have one.

    Discounts are applied when the order is processed.
    {: note}